atamis/jockey_interceptor/README.markdown

 Then, you need to configure your machine to use it as a proxy.
 If you know how to do this by yourself, interceptor binds to port 8080.
-Once bound, visit Turntable in a browser (which obeys proxies) and choose a room.
+Once Interceptor has bound and has been set as the proxy,, visit Turntable in a browser (which obeys proxies) and choose a room.
 Each time a new song comes up, the browser begins downloading the file.
 Interceptor recognizes the URL of a music file and begins redirecting the download stream not only to the browser, but also to a file.
 Interceptor currently supports music from Turntable's own service, `static.turntable.fm`, and MusicNet, `fp-limelight.musicnet.com`.

+With the -d (or --directory) option, you can set the directory to download into.
+Defaults to the current directory.

 Works as of 11.20.11.

 ###Mac

     System Preferences -> Network -> Advanced... -> Proxies -> Web Proxy

 Enable Web Proxies, and add `localhost:8080` as the proxy.